monk-io/docs/docs/improve/multi-cloud.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Monk clusters are capable of spanning across multiple cloud environments while Monk handles all cloud specific aspects of such setup.
+MonkOS clusters are capable of spanning across multiple cloud environments while MonkOS handles all cloud specific aspects of such setup.

 ## Prerequisites